LukasMarckmiller/OverwatchDiscordBot/README.md

 </br>*You should check out the !Config Command first*.
 Type !Help to see a list of currently supported commands.</br></br> This list changes frequently as many new features coming out. </br>
 Join our discord for support, news, or feature requests!
-[OverwatchTeamBotDeveloper Discord](https://discord.gg/x6RJhg)
+[OverwatchTeamBot Developer Discord](https://discord.gg/x6RJhg)
 # Commands

 Currently supported commands:</br>